Sandbox & test data

 If your endpoint is unreachable, sandbox retries with the same exponential back-off as live.
 Use a tunnel (such as a localhost forwarder) during development so deliveries actually reach your machine — a silently dropped webhook is the most common reason a flow “hangs” in testing.

-Before requesting live access, confirm you have driven each of these end to end in sandbox:
+When the transactional write plane ships, confirm you have driven each of these end to end in sandbox before requesting live access:

-• An approved application that funds and produces an account.
+- An approved application that funds and produces an

-• A referred application, including the second decision.completed on resolution.
+account. - A referred application, including the second